-Serial numbers on the earliest versions appear as an engraving on the face (No. 92 as an example was seen on EBay in this fashion), whereas later versions contain the serial number on a separate plate affixed to the front.
+Serial numbers on the earliest versions appear as an engraving on the face (No.'s 52 and 92 have been seen on EBay, engraved in this fashion), whereas later versions contain the serial number on a separate plate affixed to the front.
 The Stereoscopic was offered as standard equipment on the Henry Clay Stereoscopic models of 1898-1899, the Stereo Montauk of 1900, and can be found on other stereo cameras of the mid-to-late 1890's.

 Coveted by collectors, the Stereoscopic is truly one of Bausch & Lomb's most beautiful and enduring products.